Flurdeh/Youtube-Resources/README.md

 - [iMovie](https://www.apple.com/imovie/) `Mac` - Great software for apple users.

 - [KDENLive](https://kdenlive.org/en/) `Windows/Linux` - A very full-featured open source video editor that has many professional features built in, as well as a library of compositing effects, and support for custom transistion masks.
+-  [Avid Media Composer](https://www.avid.com/media-composer) `Windows/Mac` - Has a more basic free version with and a paid version.

 - [Openshot](https://www.openshot.org/download/) `Windows/Mac/Linux`

 - [Shotcut](https://shotcut.org/) `Windows/Mac/Linux`
+- [Olive](https://www.olivevideoeditor.org/index.php) `Windows/Mac/Linux` - Newer video editor currently in alpha

 ## Paid
 - [Adobe Premiere](https://www.adobe.com/products/premiere.html) / [After Effects](https://www.adobe.com/products/aftereffects.html) `Windows/Mac` - Great software, but as with any adobe product, you pay a hefty price for it.

 - [Vegas Pro](https://www.vegascreativesoftware.com/us/) `Windows` - Has been around for a while, keep an eye out on Humble Bundle, as they generally have a bundle with Vegas Pro about twice a year.
+-  [Avid Media Composer](https://www.avid.com/media-composer) `Windows/Mac` - Has a more basic free version with and a paid version.

 - [Apple Final Cut Pro](https://www.apple.com/nl/final-cut-pro/) `Mac`
 # Image editing software